GabLeRoux/roku-unsplash-screensaver/README.md

     🏠 🏠 🏠 + 🔼 🔼 + ▶️ ◀️ + ▶️ ◀️ + ▶️

 1. Follow instructions on [Roku developer program](https://developer.roku.com/en-ca/docs/developer-program/getting-started/roku-dev-prog.md).
 Make sure you succeed with their hello world example first.
-1. Clone this repository and `cd` inside it.
+1. Clone this repository and `cd` into it.
 1. Download `app.mk` from roku's example to project's parent folder

     ```bash